admin-iqdata/tmp/README.md

 ### Installation

-Follow the steps below to add IQData SDK to your app.
+To install IQData SDK you will have to make some set up in the Gradle of your project.
+To do so, follow the steps described below:

-1. Add JitPack repository
+#Step 1: Add JitPack repository

 Open your root `build.gradle` file and add JitPack as a repository: